kvarak/dnd/docs/_Classes/warlock.md

 | 6 | You cast no shadow unless in direct sunlight. |

 ### Vampiric Presence
-Starting at 1st level, your patron shares with you some of their charm and guile.
-You have advantage whenever you make a Charisma ability check.
+Your patron shares with you some of their charm and guile.
+Add *Speechcraft* to your class skills and gain 1 skill point to spend on it.

 Also, you gain the ability to bewitch humanoids.
 You can cast the *charm* spell on anyone meeting your gaze, without using any verbal or somatic components.

 Once you charm a creature with this feature, you can't do so again until you finish a long rest.

 ### Shapes of Twilight
-At 6th level, your patron grants you their shapechanging abilities.
+Your patron grants you their shapechanging abilities.
 You can cast the *polymorph* spell on yourself to change into a bat, rat, or wolf.
 Once cast in this way, you cannot do so again until you finish a short or long rest.

 Also, you can cast the *gaseous form* spell as a ***reaction*** to taking damage that would reduce you to 0 hit points.
 When cast in this way, you are instead reduced to 1 hit point, and gain temporary hit points equal to your warlock level.
 When cast in this way, you cannot do so again until you finish a long rest.

 ### Life Drain
-At 10th level, you gain the power to drain the vitality of a creature with a touch, and make it your own.
+Gain the power to drain the vitality of a creature with a touch, and make it your own.
 As an ***action***, you can touch a crature, forcing it to make a Constitiution saving throw.
 On a failed save, it takes 8d8 necrotic damage and is stunned for until the end of its next turn.
 On a success, the creature takes half damage and is not stunned.
 You gain temporary hit points equal to the damage dealt.

 This damage reduces a target's hit point maximum by an equal amount until they finish a long rest.
 A creature charmed by you takes maximum damage.

 Once you use this feature, you can't use it again until you finish a long rest.

 ### Unholy Might
-At 14th level, the vampire grants you their physical prowess and supernatural vigor.
+The vampire grants you their physical prowess and supernatural vigor.
 Gain the following benefits:
 - You have advantage on Strength ability checks.
 - You can add your proficiency bonus to Initiative checks.
 - Your hit point maximum increases by an amount equal to your warlock level, and increases by 1 again each time you gain a level in this class.